Daryl P. Friedman

 Prior to joining the Recording Academy in 2017, Lewan served as Senior Manager of Government Relations for the National Marine Manufacturers Association where he was responsible for a legislative and regulatory portfolio and created the organization’s grassroots advocacy platform.
 He has also previously worked for an energy association and within the federal government.
 In 2016 he was recognized for his advocacy work as a “Trending 40” recipient—awarded to the Washington area’s top association and nonprofit innovators.
 Lewan has two master’s degrees from Syracuse University in public policy and communications, and is a proud graduate of the University of Miami.

-Alexandra Williams is the Administrative Assistant in the Washington, D.C., office and assistant to the Senior Director of Advocacy and Public Policy, Todd Dupler, and the Director of Government Affairs, Michael Lewan.
-In addition to handling front-of-house duties, Wiliams manages the day-to-day flow of the office and assists in the execution of annual events such as GRAMMYs on the Hill and GRAMMYs in My District.
+Alexandra Williams is the Project Coordinator in the Washington, D.C. office and directly supports both Todd Dupler, Senior Director of Advocacy and Public Policy, and Michael Lewan, Director of Government Affairs.
+In addition to managing the day-to-day flow of the office, Williams oversees online advocacy content, coordinates various annual events including GRAMMYs on the Hill and District Advocate, and manages the creation of the annual Advocacy in Action magazine.

-Previously, Alexandra co-managed singer/songwriter Andrew Belle at a Miami-based music management company.
-She also previously interned for both Rep. Hansen Clarke and Democratic Whip Steny Hoyer, co-chair of The Recording Arts and Sciences Congressional Caucus.
+Before joining the team in 2016, Alexandra co-managed singer/songwriter Andrew Belle at a Miami-based music management company.
+She has also held internships for both Congressman Hansen Clarke and Majority Leader Steny Hoyer, co-chair of The Recording Arts and Sciences Congressional Caucus.
 Williams graduated from the University of Miami in 2015 with a focus in law and a B.A. in philosophy and Spanish.

 Senior Director of Governmental Affairs, Greenberg Traurig